avgrad/acnh-collect/README.md

 - optimized build using `yarn build`
 - deploy to gh-pages `yarn version` (automatically builds and commits, push using `git push --tags`)

+### Update Collection Data

+To download updated collection data from ACNHApi to `src/data/` run `yarn update-data`.

+For art pieces, info about how to spot fakes is injected.

+(this step it is not included in the build process automatically, the data update is supposed to be manual)